suzaku-io/diode/doc/usage/Effects.md

 type Effect[Action <: AnyRef] = () => Future[Action]
 ```

-It's just a function returning a `Future[A]`.
+It's just a function returning a `Future[Action]`.
 The action returned by the `Future` is automatically dispatched.
-If your effect doesn't need anything dispatched,
+If your effect doesn't need anything
-return a `None`.
+dispatched, return a `None`.

 ### Using Effects